 The Knecht Award is presented annually to a staff person who has made outstanding and sustained contributions to the administrative functioning of their department, therefore to the School of Public Health.
 For the purposes of this award, administrative function is broadly defined to include superior performance in tasks associated with the job description of the position occupied, innovation and creativity of such performance, and commitment to the accomplishment of that same administrative function.

-The award is presented annually at the School of Public Health Transition Event for Faculty and Staff.
+The award is presented annually at the School of Public Health’s convocation exercises in May.
 The awardee will receive a silver bowl to commemorate receipt of the award and will also receive a cash prize of $1,000.00.
 The awardee’s name will be engraved on the Knecht Award tray that is on permanent display in the School’s Founders Room.

 The primary purpose of the Knecht Award is to recognize contributions by the School of Public Health staff.
 All staff members of the School are eligible for this award, including full-time and part-time staff.